benfiola/os/README.md

     * -DCMAKE_INSTALL_PREFIX=(absolute installation path)
   * Generation path: (build directory)
 * Run Configurations
+  * Templates
+    * 'Delete run configurations for missing CMake targets automatically': False
+      * When CLion can't detect the run targets for CMake (say, bad toolchain) - it deletes all run configurations.
+Including ones other run configurations depend upon.
-  * For any CMake Application target that needs an executable, use `/usr/bin/true`'
+  * For any CMake Application target that needs an executable, use `/usr/bin/true`.
     * Do this for `copy-headers` and `iso`
   * Create a CMake Application:
     * Name: "Build and install all targets"